 You ideally want a software solution that allows you to access information on required medical gas preventative maintenance from multiple computer stations.

-Also equipment that uses no oil still requires an in depth maintenance program and when overlooked/ignored the equipment will wear down and fail to operate.
-This is not only equipment that isn’t used often, but equipment that can be used every day, every hour.
+Also, equipment that uses no oil still requires an in-depth maintenance program.
+When overlooked or ignored, the equipment will wear down and fail to operate.
+This applies not only to equipment that is seldom used but also to equipment that is used on a daily or hourly basis.

 The medical gas source equipment used will vary, depending on the type of gas and the size of the institution.
 For smaller needs, cylinder-only solutions are often adequate.

-Checklist for a Preventative Maintenance on a Pump or Compressor
+Preventative Maintenance Checklist for a Pump or Compressor

-Preventative Maintenance means inspecting, testing and updating source equipment that supply the array of gases used in the hospital: Medical air, Nitrous Oxide, Carbon Dioxide, Medical-Surgical Vacuum and Waste Anesthesia Gas Disposal (WAGD).
+Preventative Maintenance means inspecting, testing, and updating source equipment that supplies the array of gases used in the hospital: Medical Air, Nitrous Oxide, Carbon Dioxide, Medical-Surgical Vacuum, and Waste Anesthesia Gas Disposal (WAGD).

 PM means checking the components of each supply system to verify their proper operation and inspection of the machines' parts for wear or obstruction.

-- Each pump or compressor has an hour meter that shows how much it has been used.
-All medical gas source equipment shall be redundant: that is, the primary supply that has a companion, perhaps duplexed or multiplexed, that are always on standby in the event the primary pump fails or is unable to keep up with demand.
-Regular alteration of components is key.
+- Every pump or compressor has an hour meter that shows how much it has been used.
+All medical gas source equipment shall be redundant: that is, the primary supply that has a companion, perhaps duplexed or multiplexed, that is always on standby in the event the primary pump fails or is unable to keep up with demand.
+Regular alteration of components is vital.
 The length of run time prescribes oil changes and other checks of critical components.